40 New Retail Industry Insights & Trends

 Embrace the noise.

-By analyzing the online conversations and digging into the data about consumer shopping experiences, we can get a fascinating and insightful understanding of state of the retail industry as a whole.
+By analyzing the online conversations and digging into the data about consumer shopping experiences, we can get a fascinating and insightful understanding of the state of the retail industry as a whole.

 If you have a physical storefront, how do you balance the influx of online shopping with the desire to increase foot traffic?
 If you’re an online retail brand, how do you meet and manage consumer expectations?